serokell/blog-posts/Haskell Parser Combinators/article.md

 Of course, this may raise other questions: what if we have a space character before or after the opening and closing parenthesis?

-While that works, the [`megaparsec` documentation](https://hackage.haskell.org/package/megaparsec-9.2.0/docs/Text-Megaparsec-Char-Lexer.html) already offers a solution for this kind of problem, namely, a lexer.
+While explicitly skipping spaces works, the [`megaparsec` documentation](https://hackage.haskell.org/package/megaparsec-9.2.0/docs/Text-Megaparsec-Char-Lexer.html) already offers a solution for this kind of problem, namely, a lexer.
 Indeed, we will see that some of our previous definitions could have been written more elegantly with the help of this module.

 The important bit for us now is this: